patrickfuchs/buildH/docs/usage.md

 ## Simple examples

 The examples below are based on a simple test case using Berger POPC.
-The files can be found on github in the directory [docs/Berger_POPC_test_case](https://github.com/patrickfuchs/buildH/tree/master/docs/Berger_POPC_test_case).
+The files can be found on github in the directory [docs/Berger_POPC_test_case](https://github.com/patrickfuchs/buildH/tree/master/docs/Berger_POPC_test_case) and [def_files](https://github.com/patrickfuchs/buildH/tree/master/def_files).
 You will need 3 files :

 - [`start_128popc.pdb`](https://github.com/patrickfuchs/buildH/blob/master/docs/Berger_POPC_test_case/start_128popc.pdb): contains 128 POPC.
 - [`popc0-25ns_dt1000.xtc`](https://github.com/patrickfuchs/buildH/blob/master/docs/Berger_POPC_test_case/popc0-25ns_dt1000.xtc): contains a small trajectory of 25 frames.
-- [`Berger_POPC.def`](https://github.com/patrickfuchs/buildH/blob/master/docs/Berger_POPC_test_case/Berger_POPC.def): contains a list of C-H which tells **buildH** what hydrogens to reconstruct, what C-H to calculate the order parameters on.
+- [`Berger_POPC.def`](https://github.com/patrickfuchs/buildH/blob/master/def_files/Berger_POPC.def): contains a list of C-H which tells **buildH** what hydrogens to reconstruct, what C-H to calculate the order parameters on.

 Here are some examples on how to run **buildH** with these 3 files: